observeinc/entity-explorer/Readme.md

 ## Connect with Multiple Accounts

-Your connections are saved.
-You can switch between them any time.

 You can open new tab with different connection ID.

 ![Multiple Connections](/docs/screenshots/authetication/ConnectSaved.png?raw=true)

-## Entity Summary
+## Summary Page

-Summary screen shows basic statistics about types of entities in your Observe environment and links to the [Dataset List](#dataset-list) [Dashboard List](#dashboard-list) for getting more details.
+Summary screen shows numbers and types of entities in your Observe environment and links to the detail pages to get more information.

-You can also see the entire tree of relationships of all objects in All Relationships button.
+You can see entire tree of relationships of all objects in All Relationships button.

+Finally you can search all OPAL in Search OPAL button (regex supported)

 ![Environment Summary](/docs/screenshots/summary/EnvironmentSummary.png?raw=true)

 ## Dataset List

-Select Dataset screen shows all datasets grouped by type (DataStream, Event, Resource, Log, Metric, etc).
+Datasets page lists all datasets grouped by type (DataStream, Event, Resource, Log, Metric, etc).

 Column | Description
 -- | --
-Details | Open the [Dataset Detail](#dataset-detail) page View | Open object page in Observe
+View | Open the [Dataset Detail](#dataset-detail) page Data | Open object page in Observe
 Edit | Open object page in Observe in edit mode
 Type | Type of object (`Event`, `Resource`, `Interval`) Origin | What created this object (`System`, `App`, `Terraform`, `User`, `DataStream`)